stephaneVercouillieBMID/slate/source/workingVersion.html.md

 First, you will form a HTTPS GET request that MUST be sent to the itsme® authorization endpoint.
 The itsme® authorization endpoint is https://merchant.itsme.be/oidc/authorize (it can be retrieved from the itsme® [Discovery document](https://openid.net/specs/openid-connect-discovery-1_0.html), using the key `authorization_endpoint`)

-<aside class="warning">We strongly recommend to use only the HTTP `GET` method, since `POST` method will not be authorized when triggering the itsme App through the Universal Link mechanism (more informations about Universal links and App links can be found in section [3.4.
-Supporting Universal Links and App Links mechanism](#UniversalLinks).</aside>
+<aside class="warning">We strongly recommend to use only the HTTP `GET` method, since `POST` method will not be authorized when triggering the itsme App through the Universal Link mechanism (more informations about Universal links and App links can be found in [section 3.4](#UniversalLinks).</aside>

 Please check the following table for request parameters,